dogusariturk/MaterialsFramework/README.md

   Equation of State (EOS) fitting and analysis tools, including routines to fit energy-volume data and extract bulk properties.

+- **`FormationEnergyAnalyzer`**
+  Computes the formation energy of a material based on its composition and structure.
+The class can be used to analyze the stability of materials.

 - **`PhonopyAnalyzer`**
   Interfaces and helpers for phonon calculations using the Phonopy package, including phonon band structure and density of states analysis.